Sudip1844/full_links/REPLIT_AGENT_INSTRUCTIONS.md

    - ❌ DO NOT change Netlify deployment settings
    - ❌ DO NOT modify client hosting configuration
    - ✅ MUST maintain https://mkvmoviepoint.netlify.app
+   - ✅ Client is now Static HTML (converted from React) for better performance

 3. **Server Configuration**:
    - ❌ DO NOT change Render hosting setup